ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Must have a passion for the industry.

-    -   Advisers that are clearly passionate:
+    -   Advisers must be genuinely passionate.

+        -   Equity should be offered to ensure they have a vested interest.

-        -   Equity should be in single digits - but must not be their motivation.
+        -   Equity should be in single digits.

+        -   Must not be their sole motivation.

+        -   Should be offered as compensation, not negotiated as a deal.

 -   Show advisers the canvas(es).
 Ask them: